hapax/hapax.github.io/assets/simple-physics.md

 like way too much!

-This draws attention to an oft-neglected aspect of Fermi approximation.
+This draws attention to an oft-neglected aspect of Fermi
-You need to know stuff!
+approximation: you need to know stuff!
-You need a web of facts, figures, and intuitions you can use to triangulate your position in estimate space.
+Sanity-checking, and doing subestimates generally, requires a web of facts, figures, and intuitions you can use to triangulate your position in estimate space.

 Another failure mode (also described)